Undergraduate Students

 The Lin Lab offers undergraduates at all stages in their studies (sophomore through senior) and in all of the disciplines listed above an opportunity to participate in research during the summer and the academic year.
 Enthusiasm and a strong work ethic are the only requirements.

 All undergraduate researchers must commit to spending at least one full year in the group, including one summer (at least 10 weeks, paid).
-Usually, 1-2 undergraduates are hired every year under our mentoring program led by PhD students.
+Usually, 1-2 undergraduates are hired every year under our mentoring program led by PhD students and Postdocs.
 The position details are below.

 General Description: As a result of the multi-disciplinary nature of the research being pursued in the Lin group, undergraduate research projects are tailored to the undergraduate researcher’s interests within the general scope of the research activities of the lab.
-Example projects being pursued in the Lin Lab by undergraduate researchers include the fabrication of liposomes, the development of electronics and computational algorithms.
-All research is performed in person in the lab space, except for the computational developments.
+Example projects being pursued in the Lin Lab by undergraduate researchers include protein expression and purification, biochemical assays, instrument development, MD simulations, and AI/ML development.
+All research is conducted in person in the lab, except for computational developments.

-Undergraduate researchers in the Lin Lab work as part of a team comprised of students and post-docs from a wide range of academic backgrounds (chemistry, biophysics, electrical engineering, molecular biology, structural biology, biomedical engineering, and computation science).
+Undergraduate researchers in the Lin Lab work as part of a team comprised of students and post-docs from a wide range of academic backgrounds (chemistry, biophysics, engineering, molecular biology, structural biology, and computational science).
 However, they are expected to lead their portion of the project, taking and analyzing all data.
-Undergraduates have previously been co-authors of publications and presented research at conferences.
+Undergraduates have previously co-authored publications and presented research at conferences.

-Position Details: During the academic year, it is expected that students can commit on average 6hrs/wk to research.
-Part of this research can be performed for directed research credit (Chemistry, Seniors) or for Merit Research.
+Position Details: During the academic year, students are expected to commit an average of 6 hours/week to research.
+Part of this research can be performed for directed research credit in the Chemistry and Biochemistry major.